jfktech/blocklist/SECURITY.md

 - Denial of service
 - Spamming
 - Social engineering (including phishing) of Bitwarden staff or contractors
-- Any physical attempts against Bitwarden property or data centers
+- Any physical attempts against our property or data centers

 ## Supported Versions